barihari/design-portfolio/content/portfolio/project-6.md

       dominates every strategic initiative.

-      > "For our more prominent sites, this is the only way you can link to all the crucial pages without overwhelming a user with choices.
-If we go this direction, you introduce the risk of hiding all of these critical, descriptive, site-wide links from search engines."
+      > For our more prominent sites, this is the only way you can link to all the crucial pages without overwhelming a user with choices.
+If we go this direction, you introduce the risk of hiding all of these critical, descriptive, site-wide links from search engines.

       >